urbit/roadmap.urbit.org/content/projects/ames-bugs.md

 end_date = "2023-02-01"
 lead = "~norsyr-torryn"
 status = "Current"
+description = """
+Multiple bugs were introduced by a major release in mid-2022, called the "gall request queue fix".  `~norsyr-torryn` is fixing these bugs.
+"""
 +++

 Multiple bugs were introduced by a major release in mid-2022, called the "gall